pouria-vzr/Gomaneshgar/README.md

 # Gomaneshgar
-Simple Telegram Bot Template For Playing 20 Questions Game
+Simple Telegram Bot Template For Playing 20 Questions Game In Shahid Beheshti University Gomanesh Competition

 ##Config
 Use JDK 1.8 or 1.7